AUSfund’s purpose is to look after super accounts transferred from other super funds.

-AUSfund has been awarded HERON Partnership's 'Top Rated ERF' twelve times in the last thirteen years.
+AUSfund has been awarded HERON Partnership's 'Top Rated ERF' thirteen times in the last fourteen years.
 This recognises the continued provision of high quality service to the inactive members of super funds.

 AUSfund may be a great place to park your super if you are out of the workforce and not receiving contributions.
 For example, you might be on study leave, working overseas, taking extended maternity leave or only working for short periods during the year.